All the courses are now available in Broome Location as well.

 • Accompanied Rescue: Rescue a person in difficulty with a flotation aid.

-• Recover & Resuscitate: In the deepest part of the pool;
+• Recover & Resuscitate: In the deepest part of the pool.

 • Recover an object from the bottom

-– Substitute the object for a person simulating unconsciousness and tow to a point of support.
+• – Substitute the object for a person simulating unconsciousness and tow to a point of support.

-– Assess for respiratory failure and demonstrate Rescue Breathing for 1 minute.
+• – Assess for respiratory failure and demonstrate Rescue Breathing for 1 minute.

-– Remove the patient from the water with assistance
+• – Remove the patient from the water with assistance

-– Perform DRSABCD
+• – Perform DRSABCD

-– Place person in Recovery Position
+• – Place the person in the Recovery Position

-Support services:A reasonable level of spoken and written English is required to complete this course.
+A reasonable level of spoken and written English is required to complete this course.
 Reasonable adjustments can be made to certain aspects of the course without affecting the outcomes required.
-If you believe you require assistance with language, literacy, or numeracy, please contact us ahead of the scheduled Aquatic Rescue for Group 3 Pools course to determine what assistance may be available to you.
+If you need assistance with language, literacy, or numeracy, please contact us before the Aquatic Rescue for Group 3 Pools course to determine the available assistance.

 Popular Posts